 - a.
 The safety features built into Aerial Devices are to be considered as additional protection only.

 They are not to be used as a means enabling the operator to ignore existing safety rules and safe work procedures. - b.
-Never touch any conductor, or any conductive material in contact with a conductor, except with a non-conductive tool. - c.
+Modifications to the equipment shall not be made without written approval from the manufacturer. - c.
+Only authorized persons are allowed to operate the equipment. - d.
+Never touch any conductor, or any conductive material in contact with a conductor, except with a non-conductive tool. - e.
 The booms shall not be brought in contact with any wires, cables or conductors.
-Tree parts are exempt. - 2.
+Tree parts are exempt.
+Follow the minimum approach distance at all times.
+A spotter, other than the aerial device operator, should assist in providing warning to the operator if minimum approach distance is compromised. - 2.
 Operation of the Aerial Device.
-In addition to the requirements outlined in the previous paragraph, the Aerial Device must be operated according to the following Do's and Don'ts. - DO: Wear a hard hat and approved safety glasses at all times when work is in progress. - DO: Always, tie in with the appropriate lanyard and body harness approved for the aerial device you are operating. - DO: Keep booms off all wires, cables or conductors.
+In addition to the requirements outlined in the previous paragraph, the Aerial Device must be operated according to the following Do's - DO: Wear a hard hat and approved safety glasses at all times when work is in progress. - DO: Always, tie in, to the boom, with the appropriate lanyard and body harness (proper fall restraint system) approved for the aerial device you are operating. - DO: Always stand firmly on the floor and hall not climb on rails or the edge of the basket. - DO: Keep booms off all wires, cables or conductors.
 Tree parts are exempt. - DO: Stay 6 feet or more from conductors when possible. - DO: Pay particular attention to whipping branches.
 You are working with power tools from a power operated platform which can easily spring a heavy branch. - DO: Look and give an audible warning BEFORE dropping or lowering branches. - DO: Be sure branches you drop won't damage property.
 Use roping techniques when necessary to control loads. - DO: Disconnect or divert power from hydraulic tools when they're not in use. - DO: While working from a bucket have tools in proper place, or keep a secure grip on them while maneuvering. - DO: Always use approved pads for support under outriggers. - DO: Face direction of travel while operating bucket. - DO: When booms are over the roadway, maintain safe clearances from passing vehicles and or provide traffic control. - DO: Keep outriggers in sight when lowering, and give an audible warning. - DO: Keep insert and upper boom clean -inside and outside. - DO: Always check to be sure booms are down and completely folded up, before moving truck. - DO: Use upper boom tie down strap (if equipped), once booms are completely folded. - DO: Chock wheels, set hand brake, put vehicle in gear, remove keys and lock doors whenever the Aerial Device is left unattended. - DO: Keep auxiliary motor and pedestal area clear of debris to prevent fire.